"She Can't Read"

 Ideal for early-stage dementia

-This format works well for individuals who still enjoy a flowing reading experience but benefit from thoughtful adaptations.
+This format works well for individuals who still enjoy a flowing reading experience but need clear structure and support.

 -